justinnavarr0-ga/course-materials/unit-3/week-1/d4-intro-spas-and-mern/4.1-intro-spas-and-mern-stack/README.md

 nodemon server
 ```

-As expected, the Express server will run on port 3001 instead of 3000 (which is where the React dev server runs).

-Browsing to `localhost:3001` will display the built production React app!
+Browsing to `localhost:3000` will display the built production React app!

 <details>
 <summary>